Understanding du vs df: Measuring Disk Usage Correctly

 1.7G /var

-Linny-senpai: Right?
-And if you sort by size on top of that, the biggest offenders pop out immediately.
+Linny-senpai: It is.
+And if you sort by size on top of that, the biggest directories stand out at once.

 Sort by Size